Compostable Plastics: Solution or just more plastic?

 Types of Bioplastics

 Bioplastics differ from normal plastics in two main aspects: they are biobased, biodegradable, or a combination of the two.
-Biobased means that the material is partly derived from renewable resources, whereas biodegradable means that they break down in the presence of certain microorganisms.
+Biobased means that the material is partly derived from renewable resources, whereas biodegradable means that it breaks down in the presence of certain microorganisms.
 While many multinational companies market bioplastics as being the solution to the plastics crisis, they may cause more harm than good.

 Bioplastic Use